qt09nt/Python-Polypeptide-Predictor-/README.md

-# Python-Polypeptide-Predictor-
+# p-cubed
-Polypeptide Secondary Structure Predictor using Machine Learning in Python
+Python Polypeptide Prediction (P-cubed) is a protein secondary structure prediction program using SVM.